 |TD Growth Money Market|

-As with many below-average brick-and-mortar savings options, the best use for TD Bank's savings accounts is to store your savings in case you opt into overdraft protection for your linked TD checking account.
-If you do, your savings balance can cover the deficit whenever you overspend, although this is hardly an optimal solution: you may avoid the overdraft fee, but TD Bank charges an overdraft protection fee of $10 each time you use this service.
-While many people may find it convenient to keep their savings together with all their other banking accounts, TD isn't the optimal choice for earning interest.
+As with many brick-and-mortar savings options, the best use for TD Bank's savings accounts is to simply store your savings in case you opt into overdraft protection for your linked TD Bank checking account.
+If you do, your savings balance can cover the deficit whenever you overspend, although this is hardly an optimal solution — you may avoid the overdraft fee, but TD Bank charges an overdraft protection transfer fee of $3 each time you use this service.

 Our review of TD Bank measures its products against the options at other major banks in its area.
-We've included one-to-one comparisons of TD with large national brands like Chase and Wells Fargo as well as regional banks including PNC and SunTrust.
+We've included one-to-one comparisons of TD with large national brands like Bank of America and Wells Fargo, as well as the regional bank PNC Bank.

 TD Bank vs. Bank of America